OpenMW/openmw/docs/source/reference/modding/settings/map.rst

 If this setting is true the user can zoom in/out on local and global map with the mouse wheel.

-This setting can be controlled in Advanced tab of the launcher.
+This setting can be controlled in the Settings tab of the launcher.

 max local viewing distance
 ---------------------------